cry out, footstep,

 Dictionary examples

-• a butter dish
+• a car door

 Learner examples